tomimara52/ConsoleSnake/README.md

 # ConsoleSnake
- Snake game in your windows console
+ Snake game in your windows, linux or macOS console